Nuovalo/website/_pages/services.md

  - image_path: /assets/images/nuovalo-modern-tontines-solutions-consulting.png
    title: "Designing just the right solution for your business"
    excerpt: "
-      >We support **financial services players** to assess various retirement income approaches, evaluate the pros and cons of **Modern Tontines** relative to other products and to **design** workable and sustainable retirement solutions.
+      >We support **financial services firms** to assess various retirement income approaches, evaluate the pros and cons of **Modern Tontine Finance** relative to other approaches, and **design** workable and sustainable retirement solutions.
       <br>

-        Our consulting team can engage with you on tontine finance education, modeling outcomes, developing asset and product allocation strategies, or designing just the right solution for your business.
+        Our consulting team can engage with you on education, modeling outcomes, developing asset and product allocation strategies, and designing just the right solution for your business.
             "